 The implications of a bad hire can be costly to a business, not just financially but also culturally.
 In most cases, it can take up to 12 months to gain a rate of return on your investment in a new employee.
 So, making the correct hiring decision is critical.

 Equally important is attracting top talent to your business.

 Coming out of 2020, the market for top talent will be competitive.
 Engaging with candidates during the first interview process is vital.
 Many employers still forget the interview process is a two-way street.
 Candidates are interviewing and screening the employer just as much as the employer is interviewing and screening the candidate.

-Here are 8 practical tips to making the right hiring decision and setting yourself up as the “employer of choice”:
+Our HR recruitment team in Melbourne have create this list of nine practical tips for making the right hiring decision and setting yourself up as the “employer of choice” in 2021:

 - Be Engaged – Show genuine interest in the candidate and who they are.